SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 **Implementation details**:

-For all methods, we sweep across 5 learning rates and and keep other hyperparameters constant (batch size, scheduler, warmup ratio, weight decay).
-We keep the same learning rate sweep space for ours, ReFT, JoLA, and LoFIT, and slightly shift to smaller values for SFT and LoRA (since they train ubstantially more parameters).
+For all methods, we sweep across 5 learning rates and keep other hyperparameters constant (batch size, scheduler, warmup ratio, weight decay).
+We keep the same learning rate sweep space for ours, ReFT, JoLA, and LoFIT, and slightly shift to smaller values for SFT and LoRA (since they train substantially more parameters).

 The ReFT paper also treats the tokens to steer as a hyperparameter.
 After selecting the best learning rate, we sweep over two locations: the last prompt token (the default value) and (prefix+7, suffix+7) (the best configuration reported for GSM8K).
 Our method does not require this sweep, it intervenes at all token positions (both prompt and generated).